 If you are interested in summer internships, we will be announcing those positions at the beginning of the 2022 calendar year.
 Please check back, or email Joseph Harder (Program Assistant) at firstname.lastname@example.org with any questions about the internship program, applications, or future internships.

 Climate Advocacy Internship

-The Climate Advocacy Internship is a full-time summer internship for students with an interest in Climate Action, Domestic Policy, and Advocacy.
-Students will engage in advocacy, organizing, and lobbying with the MCC Washington office, with a specific focus on mobilizing the Mennonite community around climate issues.
-The Climate Advocacy Internship is based in Washington, D.C., and includes housing and a monthly stipend.
+The Climate Advocacy Internship was a part-time (30 hours/week) summer internship for students with an interest in climate action, domestic policy, and advocacy.
+The intern engaged in advocacy, organizing, and lobbying with the MCC Washington office, with a specific focus on mobilizing the Mennonite community around climate issues.

 Find the full internship description here (this will give you an idea of our past internship, if you are interested in future internships).

 The Environmental Impact Investing Internship was a full-time (40 hours/week) summer internship at the Everence FCU office in Goshen, IN, for students with an interest in Climate Action, Investment Management, and campus outreach.
 Students pursued positive change through dialogues with companies whose stock Everence owns.
 They involved research and participate in corporate dialogues, as well as supporting the investment team at Everence, and facilitating connections between Everence, CSCS, and Mennonite College campuses.